Indigenous Faculty

 More on Dr Kesler

-Ms Frances Koncan
+Frances Koncan

 Assistant Professor, School of Creative Writing

-Frances Koncan (she/they) is an Anishinaabe and Slovene writer and theatre artist from Couchiching First Nation.
+Frances Koncan (they/them) is an Anishinaabe and Slovene writer and theatre artist from Couchiching First Nation.
 They grew up in Treaty 1 territory on the land currently known as Winnipeg, Manitoba, and hold a BA in Psychology from the University of Manitoba and an MFA in Playwriting from the City University of New York Brooklyn College.
 Plays include: Space Girl, Women of the Fur Trade, and zahgidiwin/love.

 More on Ms Koncan